Historia-MC/Historia/README.md

 - [ ] Check if player can apply unbreaking.
 - [ ] Check if player can make high tier armor.
 - [ ] Check if player can generate a knowledge book.
+- [ ] Increase breath underwater for fishermen?
+- [ ] Allow building of tridents for fishermen and farmers.
+- [ ] Allow holding bonemeal for farmers.
+- [ ] Allow for increased yields for farmers based on level.
+- [ ] Allow for greater leather drops for hunters.
+- [ ] Allow for architects to place ladders and scaffolding in other towns.
+- [ ] Allow for apothecaries to apply poison to arrows.

 ## [HistoriaPlayer]